w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 the treasury and represent the funds on the network.
 However, creating _sub_-treasuries that correspond to each [collective](./learn-system-chains#collectives) is also possible.

-Rather than have many amount of referenda on the relay chain, the overarching Polkadot Treasury can allocate funds to each sub-treasury (through governance), of which each respective collective can pay out as needed, depending on their specific rule set.
+Rather than have many referenda on the relay chain, the overarching {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Treasury can allocate funds to each sub-treasury (through [governance](./learn-polkadot-opengov)), from which each respective collective can spend funds (depending on their specific rule set).

 Sub-treasuries are different instances of the treasury pallet.
 New treasuries could be added to respective system chains through governance by adding more instances of this pallet.